WTVA: WTWV

 WTVA was the brainchild of Frank K. Spain, an engineering graduate of Mississippi State University, who had helped build NBC-owned station WNBW (now WRC-TV) in Washington, D.C.
-While serving as Technical Director at WHEN-TV (now WTVH) in Syracuse, New York in the early-1950s, he dreamed of bringing a television station to Tupelo, where he had spent most of his childhood.
+While Technical Director at WHEN-TV (now WTVH) in Syracuse, New York, in the early-1950s, he dreamed of bringing a television station to Tupelo, where he had spent most of his childhood.
 Spain applied for a license in 1953 which was granted by the Federal Communications Commission (FCC) in 1956.
-The station began airing on March 18, 1957 with the call letters WTWV.
+The station began airing on March 18, 1957, with the call letters WTWV.
 Its equipment (antenna, transmitter, cameras, etc.) was hand-built in Spain's garage, backyard, and basement in Syracuse.

 Spain hoped to parlay his good relations with NBC officials into getting his new station an affiliation with the network.
 However, several NBC executives believed Tupelo was not a desirable place for a local station because of its rural location, even though most viewers in northern Mississippi could only get NBC via grade B coverage from WMC-TV in Memphis, Tennessee, WLBT in Jackson, Mississippi, and WAPI-TV (now WVTM-TV) in Birmingham, Alabama.
 Nonetheless, they told Spain that if he could figure out a way to obtain a network signal, he could carry it.

 Spain allegedly negotiated under-the-table deals with WMC-TV and set up a network of microwave relays and repeater systems to carry the WMC-TV signal to Tupelo.
 Station engineers then switched to and from the signal when network programming aired.
 This setup, necessary in the days before satellites, enabled WTWV to bring NBC programming to northeastern Mississippi and northwestern Alabama.
 The station also carried a secondary affiliation with ABC (which apparently necessitated the use of WHBQ-TV, now a Fox affiliate).

 In the mid-1960s, WTWV was approached by ABC about becoming a full affiliate of that network.
 Spain, who was still receiving "bootleg" NBC programming, told NBC executives about ABC's offer to pay him the customary rates.
-This prompted NBC to finally negotiate a formal deal with Spain, which made WTWV an official NBC affiliate–one of only three primary NBC affiliates in Mississippi at the time.
-It still carried some ABC programming in off-hours (namely, college football on Saturdays) until WVSB (now WLOV) in nearby West Point began operating in 1983.
+This prompted NBC to finally negotiate a formal deal with Spain, which made WTWV an official NBC affiliate—one of only three primary NBC affiliates in Mississippi at the time.
+It still carried some ABC programming in off-hours (namely, college football on Saturdays) until WVSB (now WLOV-TV) in nearby West Point began operating in 1983.
 Starting in 1972, WTWV operated a full-time satellite for eastern central Mississippi, WHTV (now WMDN) in Meridian on channel 24; WHTV operated as such until 1980, when Spain decided to make it a stand-alone station, with a CBS affiliation.
 WTWV built a new tower in the 1970s that not only brought a city-grade signal to Columbus for the first time, but gave the station one of the largest coverage areas in the country.